The CurrCon

 Joining New Rings

-Click on Join Now on the nav bar of some site already
+Click on Join Now on the nav bar of some site

-that manages the rings.
-Alternatively, click here
+company that manages the rings.
+Alternatively, click here to go to

-If you don’t already have a webring.com login id, you can choose an id and
+If you don’t already have a webring.com login id, you can choose an id

-here to sign up
+you are joining. click here to sign up

 Click join ring on somebody’s nav bar who is